Development of Object Love

 Pearl Beyond Price, pg.
 156

-The Core Implication of Object Constancy
+What is the Core Implication of Object Constancy?

 When one feels more separate as the individuality of ego one is still the self-image, and the self-image always feels the mother’s image nearby.
 This self-image is formed from past object relations.
 So each constituent self representation is really one part of a pair, the other part is that of the object-representation.
 So regardless how separate this self-representation is from the object-representation, it is always related to it, always in relation to it.
 This is the core implication of object constancy.
 Self-image cannot be seen in vacuum.
 It is always one end of an object relation.
 So the self-image, and the individuality based on it, are never completely free of the mother’s image.
 Separation indicates more distance and more boundaries, and more disengagement, but never complete aloneness.
 However, when one experiences oneself as Being, one is no longer the self-image.
 One’s sense of being a human individual is now based not on the internalized self-image, but on pure beingness, beyond all images of mind.
 This means that this new sense of oneself is not in relation to mother’s image.
 It is not dependent on past object relations, and is not a reliving of them.
 This is the autonomy of Being, that we discussed in detail in a previous chapter.
 The mother’s image is completely irrelevant to this sense of being oneself.
 It is in fact in a completely different dimension of experience.
 One is living on the Being level, while mother’s image and all mental representations are on the mind level.
 These representations are experienced as mere thoughts, concepts, images and of no fundamental reality.